Podcast

 Rusty Fleming

-Ep 7 - A law firm partner perspective: Why do I use legal tech?
+S1 Ep7 - A law firm partner perspective: Why do I use legal tech?

 What makes a practicing partner become a technology champion?
 Rusty Fleming, Partner at Nelson Mullins with a busy real estate practice, doesn’t even send itemized bills anymore.